 |ECPR course||ECPR course||ECPR course||ECPNR course (any)|

-On the last course day of each ECPR and ECPNR course a written examination will take place, including a limited certificate in case of successful completion of this examination.
+On the last course day of each ECPR and ECPNR course, a written examination will take place, which will result in a relevant certificate in case of successful completion of this respective examination.
 Candidates that would like to apply for the final diploma examination must have passed all written examinations at the end of each module (see also the eligibility criteria for more detailed information).

-In case a candidate fails one of the ECPR or ECPNR exam, he or she has to wait until the next relevant cycle.
+In case a candidate fails one of the ECPR or ECPNR exams, he or she has to wait until the next relevant cycle.
 Re-sits when available will be announced on the website of each year’s ECPR.

-An update on the upcoming ECPR courses can be found on this webpage: http://www.espr.org/education/
+An update on the upcoming ECPR courses can be found on this webpage.

 The curriculum for the EDiPR maps the ESR level I-III curricula.
 These curricula are accessible at this link: https://www.myesr.org/education/training-curricula